niranjan910/Marketing-Anlysis/README.md

 # Marketing-Anlysis
-Built an end-to-end Power BI dashboard to help a grocery retail chain optimize sales performance, track employee productivity, and understand customer behavior across cities and countries using 7 interconnected data tables.
-Delivered insights to support marketing, product, and operational strategies.
+Built a dynamic Power BI dashboard for a multinational grocery chain using 7 interrelated tables.
+Delivered insights on sales trends, product performance, customer behavior, and employee productivity.
+Used DAX, interactive visuals, and drill-downs to support strategic business decisions